2% of Puget Sound households received grocery delivery last year, but that was before coronavirus changed shopping

 More than half of the 1,152 U.S. consumers surveyed by Coresight Research in mid-March had purchased groceries online in the prior year, and nearly 63% planned to in the next 12 months.

 Among those already grocery shopping online, 35% said they were doing so more because of the pandemic and 14% said it had prompted them to start.
-Another nearly 11% said the pandemic caused them to buy groceries online less.
+An additional nearly 11% said the pandemic caused them to buy groceries online less.

 Coresight estimates that 2.6% of U.S. food and beverage sales occurred online last year, up 22% from 2018.
 The market research firm said it expects the online grocery market to expand 40% in 2020 to about $38 billion, “supported by much higher growth during lockdowns.”